rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 This user story had an issue with the pagination feature for Suspended Users table controlling the pagination for the Active Users table.
 The sorting feature for Suspended Users was also controlling the sorting for Active Users.

 #### 2. Why is this an issue?
-After inspecting UserController.cs (the controller for Suspended and Active Users) I noticed that the _SuspendedUsers partial view was using the same paging and sorting variables used for the _UserList partial view (view for Active Users).
+After inspecting `UserController` (the controller for Suspended and Active Users) I noticed that the `_SuspendedUsers` partial view was using the same paging and sorting variables (`page` and `sortOrder`) used for the `_UserList` partial view (view for Active Users).
 That was why the paging and sorting feature from Suspended Users was controlling the paging and sorting for Active Users.

-Also, the _UserList (method for Active Users) and _SuspendedUsers methods from the UserController was grabbing all the users from the database rather than the _UserList method filtering only for Active Users and the _SuspendedUsers method filtering only for Suspeded Users.
-This was causing the ToPagedList method (the method responsible for paging) to receive the wrong number of users being passed to the view, thus interfering with proper pagination behavior.
+Also, the `_UserList` method (for Active Users) and `_SuspendedUsers` methods from the `UserController` was grabbing all of the users from the `AspNetUsers` database table (for active and suspended users) rather than the `_UserList` method filtering only for Active Users and the `_SuspendedUsers` method filtering only for Suspeded Users.

+This was causing the `ToPagedList` method (the method responsible for paging) to receive the wrong number of users being passed to the view, thus interfering with proper pagination behavior.

-###### UserController.cs code snippet used for _UserList and _SuspendedUsers method to query database
+###### Code snippet used for `UserController`'s `_UserList` and `_SuspendedUsers` method selecting all users, active and suspended
 ```c#
 var users = from s in db.Users
             select s;